Exploring Multi-modal Neural Scene Representations With Applications on Thermal Imaging: Related Work

 Numerous advancements have been made to improve upon the original NeRF framework, notably focusing on accelerating both the training and inference times from days to near real-time \cite{Deng2021,Hedman2021,Mueller2022,Yu2022,wang2023}.
 One pivotal work in this regard is Instant-NGP \cite{Mueller2022}, which revises the architecture by partitioning the single unified multi-layer perception (MLP) responsible for coarse and dense sampling into two distinct networks dedicated to density and color estimation.
 Additionally, Instant-NGP introduces \textit{Multiresolution Hash Encoding} for input data, enabling the use of smaller MLPs and thereby speeding up the training process without compromising the rendering quality.
 In this paper, we adopt both, the architectural design and input encoding employed in Instant-NGP.

 \textbf{Multi-modal NeRFs.} Integrating multi-modality into NeRFs is a fairly new field of research, and only a few works exist that try to combine different modalities.
 Most of the recent multi-modal NeRFs have been trained on RGB images and some kind of depth information, originating either from LiDAR scans \cite{Herau2023,zhang2023,Zhu2023,tao2024}, RGB-D images \cite{Deng2021,Zhu2022}, or ToF data \cite{Xliu2023}.
-Moreover, there are two works that recently tried to build multi-modal NeRFs from RGB and near-infrared images.
+Moreover, few works recently tried to build multi-modal NeRFs from RGB and near-infrared images.
 Based on computed camera poses, \cite{Zhu2023} first back-projects RGB and infrared images into 3D, yielding a coarse point cloud for both modalities, and then estimates relative transformations between sensors using point cloud registration.
 Using RGB camera poses computed from COLMAP \cite{Schoenberger2016}, X-NeRF \cite{Poggi2022} \textit{learns} relative poses to the infrared sensor during training, and leverages \textit{Normalized Cross-Device Coordinates} to deal with different camera intrinsics.
-Both groups do not share their code and/or rely on custom datasets not publicly available, making a fair comparison difficult.
+Both groups do not share their code and/or rely on private datasets.
+Lastly, we note concurrent work \cite{hassan2024,ye2024,xu2024,lin2024}, trying to incorporate thermal data into NeRF.

 The majority of the methods mentioned above (including \cite{Poggi2022,Zhu2023}) implicitly assume a \textit{shared} volume density across different modalities, effectively using the architecture proposed in the third strategy (RGB-X) that we explore in this paper.
 Furthermore, while previous works focus on how to simultaneously align \textit{and} fuse multi-modal images into a unified neural scene representation, the focus of this work is on the latter.
 Essentially, we are interested in the following question: Assuming a multi-modal dataset with perfectly aligned images, what is the best way to integrate two imaging modalities into a neural scene representation?